khanhdang/mkdocs-site/docs/service.md

 - ACM Journal on Emerging Technologies in Computing Systems
 - ACM Transactions on Embedded Computing Systems
 - Elsevier Journal of Systems Architecture
-- Frontiers in Computational Neuroscience
-- Frontiers in Neuroscience
-- IEEE Access
 - Journal of Supercomputing
 - Microprocessors and Microsystems
 - Microelectronics Journal